-In the context of the corporate governance of the European Commission's IT solutions, the ERCEA and the European Commission have committed to a codevelopment and co-editing approach of corporate eGrants such that the ERCEA is able to respond to the ERC Scientific Council's strategic decisions in an agile manner, while contributing to the common needs of the corporate eGrants suite.

-Technical assistance will be required in order to customise IT tools to ERC requirements in support of call publication, proposal submission and evaluation.
+To achieve these objectives, the ERCEA and the European Commission have committed to a co-development approach of corporate eGrants.
+In this manner, the ERCEA is able to respond to the ERC Scientific Council's strategic decisions in an agile manner, while contributing to the common needs of the corporate eGrants suite.
+This requires the procurement of technical assistance (supervised by ERCEA own IT Unit) to customise IT tools to ERC requirements in support of call publication, proposal submission and evaluation.
+Part of the activity will be related to the enhancement of the technical aspects of their customization, their IT integration, and the associated Business Intelligence reporting needs.